devpawel/vim-env/README.md

     Location: ~/anaconda3/lib/python3.6/site-packages
     Requires:

-Replace {Location} with location from pip powerline-status
+Replace {Location} with location from pip powerline-status.

 Vim statusline:
 Add following to your ~/.vimrc or /etc/vim/vimrc: